Specifying windows for behavioral healthcare projects

 In hurricane-prone regions, wind-borne debris protection is also essential.
 Ensuring hospital windows stay intact during such an event keeps the building serviceable and protects occupants.
 These regions require large-missile-tested products at lower floors of healthcare facilities.
 In the event of an emergency, the laminated or polycarbonate security glazing will be practically impossible to break out—operable windows may be the preferred choice for firefighter access.
 Outside of hurricane-prone regions, healthcare facility managers are advised to consider their location’s likelihood of tornadoes or other natural disasters, as evacuation may be impossible.

 Some healthcare facility professionals are surprised to learn about half of the states are susceptible to seismic activity.
-Large hospitals are “essential facilities,” classified as Occupancy Category IV by the American Society of Civil Engineers and Structural Institute/Structural Engineering Institute (ASCE/SEI) 7-10, Seismic Loads Significant Changes.
-Guided by this standard, the 2012 International Building Code (IBC) includes detailed provisions to help hospitals not just withstand an earthquake, but also continue functioning during and after a seismic event.
+Large hospitals are “essential facilities,” classified as Occupancy Category IV by the American Society of Civil Engineers and Structural Institute/Structural Engineering Institute (ASCE/SEI) 7, Minimum Design Loads for Buildings and Other Structures.
+Guided by this standard, the International Building Code (IBC) includes detailed provisions to help hospitals not just withstand an earthquake, but also continue functioning during and after a seismic event.

 To properly engineer windows and curtain walls to withstand earthquakes, parameters specific to the building and site must be considered.
 Glazing assemblies must elastically accommodate lateral seismic drift without glass breakage or losing weather resistance.
 Under inelastic movements, safety of occupants and passersby is critical.
 Additionally, inertial forces must be safely transferred to the building structure.

 Early design coordination with adjacent wall system movement and anchorage provisions is essential for maintaining overall envelope integrity.
-The California Office of Statewide Health Planning and Development (OSHPD) helps ensure healthcare services remain available during and after major seismic events.
-Through strict adherence to OSHPD administrative and technical requirements, project approvals are obtained in a timely manner.
+The California Department of Health Care Access and Information (HCAI) helps ensure healthcare services remain available during and after major seismic events.
+Through strict adherence to HCAI administrative and technical requirements, project approvals are obtained in a timely manner.

 Adapt for reuse